chaoticbob/GraphicsExperiments/projects/pbr/README.md

 HDRI images for IBL are from [Poly Haven](https://polyhaven.com/hdris), which are generously provided under [CC0](https://polyhaven.com/license).

+Notes:
-The view camera can spin around the scene.
+* The view camera can spin around the scene.

-Lighting is done in world space.
+* Lighting is done in world space.
+* IBL uses rectangular images and not cube maps.
+There are some artifacts and side effects, such as the pinch at the top and bottom of the diffuse indirect lighting.
+Haven't found a good way to solve this yet.